BushraAbukarn/Academic-Projects-CSULB/Cardiovascular-Risk-Prediction-November-2023/README.md

 Exercise, Depression, Sex, Age Category, BMI, Smoking History, and Alcohol Consumption.
 This feature selection helped simplify the model, improve interpretability, and focus the analysis on lifestyle and behavioral risk factors.

 ## 🧪 Analysis & Methodology
+To model the likelihood of cardiovascular disease occurrence, I employed three binary classification models:
+- Logistic regression (logit link)
+- Probit regression
+- Complementary log-log (cloglog) regression

+To validate the results, models were implemented in both RStudio and SAS.

+Model performance was evaluated using the following information criteria:
+- Akaike Information Criterion (AIC)
+- Bayesian Information Criterion (BIC)
+- Corrected Akaike Information Criterion (AICc)

+The probit regression model consistently yielded the lowest AIC, BIC, and AICc values, indicating it provided the best fit among the three.
+As a result, the probit model was selected as the final model for interpretation and prediction.
 ## 🔍 Key Findings
 ## 💡 Recommendations